 Looking back at these songs, we can really appreciate how great these tracks were.
 We were not all crazy about them when first released, but over time they have infiltrated our rock and roll Led Zeppelin hearts defining part of the soundtrack of our lives.

 There are a few tracks recorded for the In Through The Out Door album that never made it to the record.
 There just wasn’t enough room on the vinyl to include tracks like “Ozone Baby,” “Darlene,” and “Wearing and Tearing.”
 Those tracks would eventually find the light of day on Led Zeppelin’s Coda album released after the band had called it quits.

 In the end, any Led Zeppelin studio album is better than 75 percent of the rock albums ever released.
-That may sound a bit extreme but many Led Zeppelin fans would probably argue for a higher percent than we listed.
-So to all you Led Zeppelin fans we will ask you the question, “when was the last time you listened to In Through The Out Door?”
+That may sound a bit extreme but many Led Zeppelin fans would probably argue for a higher percentage than we listed.
+So to all you Led Zeppelin fans we will ask you the question, “When was the last time you listened to In Through The Out Door?”
 We bet it was not too long ago.

 Updated June 12, 2023